DaisNaid/Online-Attendance-System-frontend/README.md

 # Online-Attendance-System-with-Manual-Class-Control

-This project is an online attendance system built to solve the problem of altering attendance records.
-Current attendance systems use client time as a guide as to when to open and close classes.
-This automation allows the possibility of altering attendance records by changing a device's date and time.
-This project solves that problem by disregarding the automation process of opening and closing of classes and allowing the respective lecturer of a class to manually open or close his/her class.
-This project also features a six letter OTP code for authentication.
+In universities, just like every other educational institution, classes are organized to improve a student’s knowledge and skill.
+By attending the relevant classes, a student proves he’s not only academically concerned but also schedule-oriented.
+Traditionally, attendance for classes is recorded using pen and paper, thought to be the only way, this system is inefficient systematically.
+Recently, a few universities such as Middlesex University, London, has implemented attendance management systems in their environment and has proven more effective than the native method.
+However, the use of client time to open and close classes in the management system causes a loophole where the attendance system’s time can be altered allowing attendance records to be altered.
+As an alternative, this project is a system where the opening and closing of classes is done manually by the respective lecturer, and includes OTP as a security layer to validate a student’s authentication.
+In conclusion, the system will be more efficient and systematic than the native method and more secure and consistent than the current attendance management systems.

 Future Works on the Project:
 Adding an extra layer of authenticaton using fingerprint.